How long does it take for primer to dry

 Oil Based Primers

 Oil-based primers are slow in drying since they seal porous surfaces of wood.
-They work with oil-based paints and latex paints and on a variety of wall surfaces and materials.
+They work with oil-based and latex paints on various wall surfaces and materials.
 They kill and block stains on your wall.
 They block releases from coming out from the wood.
 It takes time before paint peels, cracks, and develops blisters.
 They produce volatile organic compounds that are harmful to people.
 Know your accomplishments before choosing the oil-based primer paint.

 Bonding primers are a coating that promotes adhesion to the surface you want to apply.
 Bonding primers block odor and stains.
 It is for difficult surfaces that have more pores.
 It is ideal for plaster, ceiling, and cement blocks.
 Bonding primers evens the topcoat finish.